ethereum-optimism/optimism/specs/honest-challenger-fdg.md

 To determine the appropriate response, the challenger first needs to know which [_team_](./fault-dispute-game.md#team-dynamics) it belongs to.
 This determines the set of claims it should respond to in the FDG.
-If the agent determines itself to be a Defender, aiming to delete an output root, then it must dispute claims positioned at odd depths in the game tree.
+If the agent determines itself to be a Defender, which aims to support the root claim, then it must dispute claims positioned at odd depths in the game tree.
 Otherwise, it disputes claims positioned at even depths in the game tree.
-This means an honest challenger will only respond to claims made by the opposing team.
+This means an honest challenger only responds to claims made by the opposing team.

 The next step is to determine whether the claim has a valid commitment (i.e. `ClaimHash`).
-If the `ClaimHash` matches ours at the same trace index, then we disagree with the claim's stance by moving to [defend](./fault-dispute-game.md#defend).
+If the `ClaimHash` matches the honest challenger's at the same trace index, then we disagree with the claim's stance by moving to [defend](./fault-dispute-game.md#defend).
 Otherwise, the claim is [attacked](./fault-dispute-game.md#attack).

 The following pseudocode illustrates the response logic.